giskard73/F1ManagerMods/CarLiveryAddMetallicFinish.md

 `ToPack/F1Manager22/Content/Cars/RaceTeam/<TargetTeam>/Textures`

-3. Repack your .uasset files into .pak using the repacker from Albomis
+3. Repack your .uasset files into .pak using the repacker from Ablomis

 ## Closing Notes